 Redwood Financial Planning, LLC ("RFP") was founded by Jared Friedman in 2010 to provide portfolio management services and financial products through his registration with investment advisers and broker-dealers.
-In 2018, the firm obtained registration as an investment advisory firm in the State of New Jersey and in 2023, RFP switched from state registration to registration with the Securities and Exchange Commission as an investment adviser.
-As of January 26, 2024, RFP had \$174,612,625in regulatory assets under management, all of which is managed on a discretionary basis.
+In 2018, the firm obtained registration as an investment advisory firm in the State of New Jersey and in 2023, RFP switched from state registration to registration with the Securities and Exchange Commission as an investment adviser As of December 31, 2024, RFP had \$212,777,284 in regulatory assets under management, all of which are managed on a discretionary basis.
 RFP is managed by Jared Friedman, President, who owns 50% of the entity alongside Co-President Michael McLane.